 share a word about their dogs secret pedigrees.
 They're what you'd call

 if you know what I mean.
 If you're ever in Central Kentucky during the

 KY Dept of Fish and Wildlife Resources-Kentucky Afield TV host Tim Farmer joins Eddie Williams turkey hunting with dogs.

-the wild turkey and hunting, she came up with the name
+brainwashed with the wild turkey and hunting, she came up with the name

 of Jake since she said boy baby turkey's are jakes.
-Comes
+Comes from a great

 Sechrist - Midland, Virginia.
 August 6, 2006

 The dog is doing well, but he is getting a little hardheaded, my wife says like his master.
 Started shooting the grandaughters BB gun off by him.
 Thanks again for the tips.
 Earl

 the truck it was 31.
 Heard some birds about 150-200 yards from us at